 that is about 8 inches (20 cm) round.

-Spread the jam on one round of the dough and then place the second layer
+Spread the jam on one round of the dough,

 of dough on top of the jam, gently sealing the edges.
-Cut this
+Crimp the edges of

-tablespoon milk and brush the tops of the scones with this mixture.
+brush the tops of the scones with the egg wash.

 or softly whipped cream.